 General and Administrative Expenses.
-G&A expenses for the three months ended March 31, 2015 and 2014 were approximately \$1.4 million and \$0.9 million, respectively.
-The increase in the first quarter of 2015 of approximately \$0.5 million compared to the same period of 2014 is attributable to an increase of approximately \$0.1 million in compensation and recruiting costs related to increased headcount.
-Furthermore, there was an increase of approximately \$0.4 million related to stock based compensation expense in the three months ended March 31, 2015 as compared to the same period of 2014.
+General and administrative, or G&A, expenses for the three months ended March 31, 2016 and 2015 were approximately \$1.1 million and \$1.4 million, respectively.
+The decrease in the first quarter of 2016 of approximately \$0.3 million compared to the same period of 2015 is primarily attributable to a decrease in stock-based compensation.

 Research and Development Expenses.
-R&D expenses for the three months ended March 31, 2015 and 2014 were approximately \$3.8 million and \$1.4 million, respectively.
-The increase of approximately \$2.4 million in the first quarter of 2015 over the same period of 2014 is primarily due to the fact that Capricor was actively conducting clinical trial activities of CAP-1002 (DYNAMIC and ALLSTAR) and Cenderitide in 2015 while we continued our research and development efforts.
-This resulted in an increase of approximately \$2.1 million in clinical costs primarily related to contract research organizations, manufacturing costs associated with CAP-1002 and Cenderitide, as well as patient costs and expenses for the operational team that supports our clinical trials.
-Additionally, for the three months ended March 31, 2015 there was an increase of approximately \$0.1 million in R&D expenses related to our Janssen CMC development and process development work as compared to the same period in 2014.
-Furthermore, there was an increase in general R&D expenses related to our product candidates, including exosomes, of approximately \$0.2 million for the three months ended March 31, 2015 as compared to the same period of 2014.
+Research and development, or R&D, expenses for the three months ended March 31, 2016 and 2015 were approximately \$4.3 million and \$3.8 million, respectively.
+The increase of approximately \$0.5 million in the first quarter of 2016 over the same period of 2015 is primarily due to clinical development activities of CAP-1002 (ALLSTAR and HOPE-Duchenne) and other continued research and development efforts.
+These activities resulted in an increase of approximately \$0.9 million in clinical costs primarily related to contract research organizations and manufacturing for CAP-1002, as well as patient costs and expenses for the operation team that supports our clinical trials.
+Additionally, for the three months ended March 31, 2016, there was an increase of approximately \$0.2 million in R&D expenses related to our product candidates, including exosomes.
+Furthermore, there was a decrease of approximately \$0.6 million in clinical costs associated with our DYNAMIC and Cenderitide clinical trials during the first quarter of 2016 compared to the same period of 2015.